bens4lsu/theskinny-publish/Content/blog2/hawaii-dispatch-2.md

 Besides food the words, I learned a little Hawaiian this week.

 PUKA = holes in information.
-"I've read over your request, but there's a lot of <i>puka</i> to resolve before I'm able to prepare an estimate."
+"I've read over your request, but there's a lot of *puka* to resolve before I'm able to prepare an estimate."

 PAU = done.
-"This trip is one day from being <i>pau</i>."
+"This trip is one day from being *pau*."
 I like this one, mainly because it sounds like "POW!"

 But there were few anecdotes about being out and about that are worth sharing.
 In fact, there is only this one.